DStape/dbus-hello-world-daemon/README.md

 # TACACS+ D-Bus Daemon

 # Aim
-Initial aim was to implement a simple dbus application (written as a daemon) that exposed one interface allowing other dbus applications to invoke some methods.
-This has been achieved, please switches to branches dbus\_connection\_pop\_message and register-function-handler for more information.
+Initial aim was to implement a simple dbus application (written as a daemon) that exposes one interface allowing other dbus applications to invoke some methods.
+This has been achieved, please switch to branches dbus\_connection\_pop\_message and register-function-handler for more information.

-Next aim is to expose new methods via one interface that makes the daemon connect with a TACAS+ server and perform AAA.
-So far, username/password authentication can be done.
+Next aim is to expose new methods via one interface that makes the daemon connect with a TACACS+ server and perform AAA.
+So far, username/password authentication has been implemented.

 # Package requirements
 libdbus-1-3, libdbus-1-dev and libtac.
 The former two should be available in your distribution's official repos. libtac can be cloned from https://github.com/jeroennijhof/pam_tacplus.
-Follow the steps there for building and installing, although the typical "autoreconf -i ; ./configure ; make ; make install" should suffice.
+Follow the steps there for building and installing, although the typical "autoreconf -i ; ./configure ; make ; make install" pattern should suffice.

 # TACACS+ server
 apt-get install tacacs+
-The configuration file exists is /etc/tacacs+/tac_plus.conf.
-I won't go into detail on all the configuration options, not least because I've only recently starting using this myself.
-There are many docs and tutorials online, however I found the following site particularly useful: https://networklessons.com/linux/how-to-install-tacacs-on-linux-centos/.
+The TACACS+ configuration exists in /etc/tacacs+/tac_plus.conf.
+Configuration details are not mentioned here, however the defaults should be enough to get you started.
+There are many docs and tutorials online, however the following is recommended: https://networklessons.com/linux/how-to-install-tacacs-on-linux-centos/.

-For the sake of simplicity, leave the default configuration to use /etc/passwd as the databse.
+For the sake of simplicity, leave the default configuration to use /etc/passwd as the database.

+# Building the TACACS+ D-Bus daemon
+Simply run 'make'.

 # Starting the TACACS+ D-Bus daemon
 Simply run ./dbus_helloworld_service.
 Use the busctl utility to verify that the daemon is up and running and can be reached via the well-known name of "com.example.HelloWorld".